 Income from self-employment

-Self-employed persons have to rely on their net income before tax in the last completed financial year.
-Sometimes, there is a clash as the financial year may be completed very recently and the accounts not yet available and not yet required by HMRC.
+Sometimes, there may be an inconsistency between the requirements of HMRC and the Home Office as the financial year may be completed very recently and the accounts not yet be available.
 Immigration requirements, nevertheless cannot be met without the accounts for the last completed financial year even if these accounts have to be prepared months earlier than required by HMRC.

 If the income over the last financial year is insufficient, it is possible to rely on the average of the last two financial years.